Inspection Requirements for SFAs Vending Meals to Outside Entities

 The FMIA and PPIA and the implementing regulations for these Acts establish inspection requirements for certain types of facilities, which prepare foods containing meat and poultry products.

-We only prepare meals for our own schools – are we subject to these inspections?
+If we only prepare meals for our own schools, are we subject to these inspections?

 Self preparation and central school kitchens that only prepare meals for students in schools which are operated by your SFA are exempt from these inspections under the restaurant/central kitchen exemptions of the FMIA/PPIA regulations.

 Is inspection required if we only vend to other federally funded Child Nutrition Programs?

 If the program receiving the vended meals is not operated by your SFA, you may be subject to these inspections.